 - Eating Organic Food

-But to make these goals, which in the past would have been seen as new year’s resolutions, into something meaningful, you’re going to want to decide on specific action items you can take that can help you move toward those goals but that are also part of healthy living in and of themselves.
+But to make these goals, which in the past would have been seen as New Year’s resolutions, into something meaningful, you’re going to want to decide on specific action items you can take.
+These should be action that can help you get closer to accomplishing these goals but that are also part of the theme of “Healthy Action” in and of themselves.

 These specific action might include